david-crespo/llm-web/README.md

 - [x] Chats stored client-side
 - [ ] Model picker, model can be changed for each message in a chat
 - [ ] Reasoning effort picker
-- [ ] Web search toggle
+- [x] Web search toggle
-- [ ] Everything that doesn't need to change per-chat should be hard-coded, like it is in my [CLI](https://github.com/david-crespo/llm-cli/blob/b9147829379257d726a93282cb0bee0595c28dc1/adapters.ts#L34-L41)
+- [x] Everything that doesn't need to change per-chat should be hard-coded, like it is in my [CLI](https://github.com/david-crespo/llm-cli/blob/b9147829379257d726a93282cb0bee0595c28dc1/adapters.ts#L34-L41)
   - Per-model configuration and logic
   - System prompt
-- [ ] Fork chat from a given message to allow re-running with a different model but preserving previews chat
+- [x] Fork chat from a given message to allow re-running with a different model but preserving previews chat
   - Fork action on user message prompts for new model, starts a new chat, and regens with new model
   - Fork action on assistant message just starts a new chat
-- [ ] Every bot message remembers the model that generated it
+- [x] Every bot message remembers the model that generated it
 - [ ] Streaming when possible (i.e., not GPT-5)
 - [ ] Render markdown output
 - [ ] Disable models for provider if API key is missing
+- [ ] Dark mode (dark/light/system)

 ### Nice to haves